-First, you should confirm that the public key info of the CSRs as read from your transfer drive on your air-gapped laptop match those of your branch certificate environment.
-Run the following commands and compare their output to your branch certificate terminal.
+First, you should confirm that the public key info of the CSRs as read from your transfer drive on your air-gapped laptop match those of your intermediate certificate environment.
+Run the following commands and compare their output to your intermediate certificate terminal.

 Assuming they match, issue the following command to read the CSR directly from the USB transfer drive, and issue a certificate right back onto it.